JJRWalker/jekyll-theme-chirpy-darksol/_posts/blog/2025-10-19-getting-started-with-c.md

 #### Linking
 Linking takes all the intermediate files we generated in the last step and binds them together in an executable you can run.
 Making sure every function you described actually exists and can be called.
-This is also where any external code that's pre-packaged in what's referred to as a "libary" is added to your executable.
+This is also where any external code that's pre-packaged in what's referred to as a "library" is added to your executable.
 There's a lot more finer details here but for now, a basic understanding of each stage is all you need to get started.
 This is where you may have "linking errors", usually denoted by "[LINK]" before an error message in your compiler output.
 This usually means, the building step was able to see that the code you're trying to call was declared somewhere, but not defined.
 We'll be going into what that means later.

 #### Compiler Arguments